 It’s totally up to you what details I will photograph!
 Some couples want everything photographed and others don’t like detail photos at all.

-I would suggest bringing a nice, plain hanger for the wedding dress.
+I would suggest bringing a nice, plain hanger for the wedding dress or attire.
 Wooden hangers photograph especially well, no matter the finish.

 Where to Get Ready